maximbetin/instagram-helper/README.md

 The tool generates two types of output:

 1. **Console Summary**: Shows statistics and basic information about fetched posts
-2. **HTML Report**: A stylized, responsive HTML file (`instagram_posts.html`) containing:
+2. **HTML Report**: A stylized, responsive HTML file saved to Desktop containing:
 - Summary statistics
+- All posts sorted globally by date (newest first)
-- Post cards with images, captions, and dates
+- Post cards with captions, dates, and account information
 - Direct links to original Instagram posts
-- Organized by account
+- Clean copy buttons for sharing links without tracking parameters
+- Responsive design that works on mobile and desktop

+## File Naming

+Reports are automatically saved to your Desktop folder with the format:
+- `instagram_updates_YYYYMMDD.html` (e.g., `instagram_updates_20241220.html`)

 ## Files

-- `main.py` - Main script with login, post fetching, and HTML generation logic
+- `main.py` - Main script with login, post fetching, HTML generation, and browser automation
 - `config.py` - Configuration settings for accounts, browser, and fetching behavior
 - `utils.py` - Logging utilities and shared functions
 - `requirements.txt` - Python dependencies (Playwright)

-## Notes
+## Key Features

-- This tool requires manual login to access Instagram content
-- After logging in, it will automatically fetch recent posts from the specified accounts
-- The browser remains open throughout the process for transparency and debugging
-- The HTML report is self-contained and can be opened in any web browser
+### Global Post Sorting
-- Posts are filtered by date to only show recent content
+- All posts from all accounts are sorted by published date
-- The tool is currently configured for Asturias (Spain) cultural and event accounts

-## Known Issues

-- Sometimes the image is not extracted / displayed properly in the HTML report.
-- Some posts captions or descriptions are not extracted / displayed properly in the HTML report.
+- Newest posts appear first regardless of which account posted them
+- Provides a unified timeline view of recent activity

+### Clean Link Sharing
+- Each post has a "📋 Copy Link" button
+- Copies clean Instagram URLs without tracking parameters or query strings
+- Perfect for sharing in WhatsApp, Telegram, or other messaging apps
+- Visual feedback shows when link is successfully copied

+### Desktop Integration
+- Reports automatically save to your Desktop folder
+- Cross-platform support (Windows, macOS, Linux)
+- Date-based naming for easy organization
-- No need to keep the browser open after the script finishes.
+- Automatic browser opening after generation
-- Would be nice to collapse updates per account in the HTML report.
-- Even better would be to have the most recent posts displayed first, regardless of the account.

 ## License